Dia Simms: Career

-Simms launched Lobos 1707 Tequila & Mezcal alongside Diego Osorio and LeBron James in November 2020.
-She is currently the Chief Executive Officer and is a part of brand’s “Wolfpack,” used to refer to the leadership team.

 Honors

-Simms was recognized by The Network Journal in their “40 Under Forty Class of 2010”.
-In 2011, she was an honoree at the United Way of New York City's “Power of Women Luncheon”.
-Also in 2011, Simms was named a “Leader of the New School” by Essence Magazine.
-In 2014, Simms won the Bronze Stevie “Maverick of the Year Award” at the International Business Awards.
+Simms was recognized by The Network Journal in their "40 Under Forty Class of 2010”.
+In 2011, she was an honoree at the United Way of New York City's "Power of Women Luncheon".
+Also in 2011, Simms was named a "Leader of the New School" by Essence Magazine.
+In 2014, Simms won the Bronze Stevie "Maverick of the Year Award" at the International Business Awards.

-Simms is a member of Network for Teaching Entrepreneurship and serves on the board of the Boys and Girls Club of Harlem, the Women’s Employment Opportunity Project, Grace Reformed Church, and Daddy’s House Social Programs.
+Simms is a member of Network for Teaching Entrepreneurship and serves on the board of the Boys and Girls Club of Harlem, the Women's Employment Opportunity Project, Grace Reformed Church, and Daddy's House Social Programs.

 Personal life

 Simms married her husband, Keith, in 2007.
 They have one daughter.
 She lives with her family in Howard County, Maryland, and currently commutes weekly from her home to New York City to fulfill her work commitments.